Anujkesarwani1/Android-Development/README.md

 # Android-Development
 # Meme-Share-App
-These memes are coming in your mobile through APIs.

 - This Application is developed on **java** and memes are collected with the help of **MemeAPI**.
 - **Tools** - Android Studio & Java